Acting Dean: Mark Mistur

 School of Architecture home page: http://www.arch.rpi.edu

-Significant changes are occurring within the discipline and profession of architecture in the areas of globalization, interdisciplinary teamwork, emerging technologies, and an increased awareness of the environment.
-Together with a strong creative focus on design, these issues are at the core of Rensselaer’s undergraduate and graduate architecture programs.
-The school offers semester-long international study programs in Italy, India, and China; a studio culture that encourages study and research between disciplines; and the most ambitious applications of information-based design and technology integration while encouraging critical thinking and awareness of human and social consequence.
-In addition, Architecture’s newest program in Built Ecologies, based at Skidmore, Owings & Merrill in New York City allows both undergraduates and graduates to study and work on the latest advances in sustainable technologies and next-generation building systems and designs.
-A strong permanent faculty of 28 professors and a complement of clinical and adjunct professors drawn from research and practices across the region center their instruction on design, which is the core of the professional experience.
+Significant changes are occurring within the discipline and profession of architecture in the areas of globalization, interdisciplinary teamwork, and emerging technologies.
+Along with a strong creative focus, these issues are at the core of Rensselaer’s undergraduate and graduate architecture programs.
+The school offers international study programs in locations such as Italy, India, and China; a studio culture that encourages study and research between disciplines; and supports the most ambitious applications of information-based design and technology while encouraging critical innovation, and an emerging program is based at Skidmore, Owens and Merrill in New York City that will allow both undergraduates and graduates to work with advances in sustainable technologies.
+A strong permanent faculty of 28 professors and a complement of clinical and adjunct professors drawn from research and practices across the region center their instruction on design, which is the core of the undergraduate experience.

-These same qualities characterize Rensselaer’s uniquely positioned graduate programs in Architectural Acoustics, Built Ecologies, and Lighting, as well as the three-and-a-half-year professional master’s degree that is designed for those with undergraduate degrees in other fields.
-Each of these focuses on aspects of technology appropriate to Rensselaer and incorporates program elements of Rensselaer’s nationally renowned Lighting Research Center.
+These same qualities characterize Rensselaer’s graduate programs in Architectural Acoustics, Built Ecologies, and Lighting, as well as the professional master’s degree that is designed for those with undergraduate degrees in other fields.
+Each of these focuses on aspects of technology appropriate to Rensselaer and incorporates program elements of Rensselaer’s nationaly renowned Lighting Research Center.
 The Doctor of Philosophy in Architectural Sciences degree supports research and scholarship across all areas of graduate study.

-This combination of excellent programs and modern well equipped facilities endows all School of Architecture graduates with a distinctive creativity, proposed pragmatism, independence, and a progressive outlook that makes them highly sought for not only architectural practice, but also for positions in their specific areas of specialization.
+This combination of excellent programs and modern facilities endows all School of Architecture graduates with a distinctive creativity, pragmatism, independence, and a progressive outlook that makes them highly sought for not only architectural practice, but also for positions in their specific areas of specialization.

 ||B.Arch., M.Arch.
 I